beshu-tech/readonlyrest-docs/elasticsearch-details/groups-rule-mapping.md

 It means that we mapped external `external_group1`, `external_group2` returned by service `ext2` to local ROR group `viewers`, `editors`.

 The third element of `users` array (in the example above) is similar, but we use one rule which is authentication and authorization rule at the same time (it can authenticate a user and then authorize him).
-And that's how we defined a following mapping: LDAP rules `ldap_role_devops`, `ldap_role_ops`, `ldap_role_dev` are mapped to `devops` ROR's local group.
+And that's how we defined the following mappings:
+* LDAP roles `ldap_role_devops`, `ldap_role_ops` are mapped to `devops` ROR's local group
+* LDAP role `ldap_role_dev` is mapped to `developers` ROR's local group

 The feature described above can be useful, because in `users` section we can define all external to local groups mappings and after that, in our ACL, we can use only local groups.
 This makes our ACL much more concise, readable and easier to maintain.